omarsar/omarsar.github.io/activities/index.md

 To inquire about hiring me as a speaker or writer, please drop me an email at *ellfae@gmail.com* or send me a direct message on Twitter ([@omarsar0](https://twitter.com/omarsar0)).
 I usually respond within a day.

 ### Upcoming Talks
-[LatinX in AI Coalition](http://www.latinxinai.org/nips-2018-presenters) at NIPS conference in Quebec, Canada - Oral and poster presentation, December 8, 2018
+[LatinX in AI Coalition](http://www.latinxinai.org/nips-2018-presenters) at NIPS conference in Quebec, Canada - Speaker and poster presentation, December 8, 2018

 ### Past Selected Talks
 Presented NLP paper on ["CARER: Contextualized Affect Representations for Emotion Recognition"](https://aclanthology.info/papers/D18-1404/d18-1404) at the [EMNLP2018](http://emnlp2018.org/) conference in Brussels, Belgium, October 31, 2018 ~ November 4, 2018.